DecentraLabsCom/.github/profile/README.md

 ## 🚀 What We’re Building

-DecentraLabs is more than just code — it's an ecosystem.
+DecentraLabs is more than just code; it's an ecosystem.

 - ⚙️ **Smart Contracts** for decentralized lab registration, reservation, and payment.
 - 🧠 **$LAB Token** — A fungible token that fuels incentives and sustainability.